General

 What happens if I decide to return my child to public school full-time?

 If your child decides to return to public school, he or she can no longer participate in the Hope Scholarship Program.
 You will need to notify us at hopescholarshipwv@wvsto.com that you have returned to public school and include the name of the county board of education or charter school in which your child will be enrolled.
-Any remaining funds in your child’s Hope Scholarship account within the EMA portal will be returned to the state and/or sent to the public school to fund your child’s public education.
+Any remaining funds in your child’s Hope Scholarship account within the Hope Scholarship online portal will be returned to the state.
 Your child would be ineligible to return to the Hope Scholarship program during the same school year but could apply for the Hope Scholarship again for future school years.

 My child was approved for the Hope Scholarship but we are now moving out of state.
 Can my child still participate in the program?